There, I had one of the most grueling yet most beautiful and fascinating road trips – the Jammu-Srinagar-Leh-Manali circuit across the Himalayas.

 There was not much more to do for the rest of the day than to keep enjoying the dry scenery as it shone brightly with the sunset’s golden rays of light; slowly turning darker until no light could be seen, except for the full moon and the jeep’s headlights.

-In just a few more hours, I would be arriving to Leh, the former capital of the Himalayan kingdom of Ladakh.
+In just a few more hours, I would be arriving at Leh, the former capital of the Himalayan kingdom of Ladakh.